-Authorities allege that Cloves Roche, 26 was confronted by Lewis to return the 32 inch television he had borrowed.
-The confrontation quickly escalated from words to punches in the fourth floor hallway of the Woodrow Wilson Houses located on E. 105 St. Roche ended the fight with two gun shots, one to the leg and one to the stomach in this NY violent crime case.
+Authorities allege that Cloves Roche, 26 was confronted by Lewis to return the 32-inch television he had borrowed.
+The confrontation quickly escalated from words to punches in the fourth-floor hallway of the Woodrow Wilson Houses located on E. 105 St. Roche ended the fight with two gunshots, one to the leg and one to the stomach in this NY violent crime case.

-Yolanda Lewis, mother of the victim, lives a floor above her son’s suspected murderer said, “He went to get one of his cousin’s television back.
+Yolanda Lewis, the mother of the victim, who lives a floor above her son’s suspected murderer said, “He went to get one of his cousin’s television back.
 No one in their right mind is going to kill somebody over a TV.
 I didn’t expect Rodney to go out this way.”

-Lewis, who attended The Manhattan School for Career Development, was rushed to Metropolitan Hospital, but was tragically pronounced dead shortly after arriving.
+Lewis, who attended The Manhattan School for Career Development, was rushed to Metropolitan Hospital but was tragically pronounced dead shortly after arriving.

 Police were searching for Roche throughout the night.
 Crime scene investigators released a photo of the ex-con who had just lately been released from state prison.
-Court records show that Roche had just completed doing five years in prison for drug charges and robbery.
+Court records show that Roche had just completed five years in prison for drug charges and robbery.